dlandon/zoneminder.machine.learning/README.md

 Changes:

+2019-03-04
+- Additional work to support the zmeventnotification server face recognition.

 2019-03-02
 - Update zmNinja Event Notification Server to version 3.2.
 Many changes to the paths for zmeventnotification and hook files.